 - Be aware that he/she may be consulted by student organization members about personal concerns unrelated to the club.
-Personal matters may be difficult to address; when in doubt please consult Personal Counseling Services.
+Personal matters may be difficult to address; when in doubt please consult Counseling & Psychological Services.

 - Consult the Student Leadership Programs staff about organizational opportunities, plans or changes in student organization status or a member’s status when appropriate.

 - Attend most, if not all, student organization meetings and events.
 While advisors are not required to attend all meetings, they should meet with the club at least once a month and the Executive Board bi-weekly.
 Notes from these meetings should be placed in the club’s records.

 - Continue the voluntary association of being the student organization’s advisor as long as both parties believe the relationship is productive and mutually satisfying.